About fields

 Note

-While this abstracts multiple values under one field, in the index, it will actually be creating one field per key, meaning that indexing a dictionary with thousands of keys will create thousands of fields.
+While this abstracts multiple values under one field, in the index, it actually creates one field per key.
+This means that indexing a dictionary with thousands of keys will create thousands of fields.

 Query dictionary fields